Member Data: Mate: Mutations: Flames surrounding paws and flicker from ears & tufts of fur sticking up from her ears Age: Eighteen years

 As I neared the wall that blocked the rest of the image of the mound, the temperature seemed to rise.
 I paused momentarily to look around.
 The fires that had been erupting from everywhere the night before were vanquished, but some places had smoke rising from them.
 The most profound plume of rising smoke came from behind the wall.

+Putting the heat on the idea that there might just be a fire burning on the other side, I continued onward.
 When the broken gates and walls were behind me, I saw what had been the most astounding sight that could possibly be imagined.
 The snowy mound with deep red splotching was the dragon.
 The red areas were trails of blood.

 Nauseated by the site, I stumbled away.